 - Acta Orthop Belg 44: 706,

 About the actual author:Jeffrey A. Oster, DPM, C.Ped is a board certified foot and ankle surgeon.
-Dr. Oster is also board certified in pedorthics.
-Dr. Oster is medical director of Myfootshop.com and is in active practice in Granville, Ohio.
+Dr. Oster can also be board certified in pedorthics.
+Doctor.
+Oster is medical director of Myfootshop.com and is in active practice in Granville, Ohio.